sayonetech/SwipeUp/README.md

 Copy the SwipeView to your project and design a Xib file prior to your need.You can also use the same Xib in this project and modify.
 Give appropriate ViewControllers to connect with the content.

+# Implementation details

+Tranlation and animations are the main components used in the classes.It is designed to reduce memory leak by reusing the same cell.